India – Culture and

 Ans-Culture refers to the customs, beliefs, arts, language,

 dance, and music etc.of a society, group ,time or place.
-Culture also
+Culture

 reflects the way of living of people.